 There is a more comprehensive incident protocol on page 13 of the printable version of this guide.

-Alcohol-based hand sanitisers have been installed on the ground floor and at major entry points, and hand washing posters are displayed in amenities in all government owned office buildings.
+Alcohol-based hand sanitisers have been installed on the ground floor and at major entry points in all government owned office buildings.

 Additional alcohol-based hand sanitiser and soap for handwashing should be procured by agencies for use in the tenanted areas of buildings.
 Single use paper towels are recommended for drying hands.